Medical Policy: 06.01.06

 - Use of Newer Risk Markers After Quantitative Risk Assessment: If, after quantitative risk assessment, a risk based treatment decision is uncertain, assessment or 1 or more of the following: family history, hs-CRP, coronary artery calcification (CAC) score, or ABI may be considered to inform treatment decision making.
 (Level of Evidence B)

-Quantitative coronary artery calcium scoring, either by electron beam computed tomography or multislice computed tomography (EBCT) or Helical CT or multi-slice spiral computed tomography scanner is considered investigational.
+Coronary artery calcium scoring, either by electron beam computed tomography or multislice computed tomography (EBCT) or Helical CT or multi-slice spiral computed tomography scanner is considered investigational.

 Procedure Codes and Billing Guidelines: